djsudduth/keep-it-markdown/README.md

 ```

 #### Notion Style
 Notion requires the markdown files to be wrapped as a ZIP file first to import media successfully.
 Once imported Notion will show all files under the folder name.
-Tags/labels are not support with Notion import.
+Tags/labels are not supported with Notion import.
 You can enable this feature with
 ```bash
 > python kim.py -no
 ```